dhes/ColonoscopyPolyp/input/pagecontent/index.md

 - Patient -> Reference(Patient/Patient.id)
 - Procedure Date -> Procedure.dateTime
-- Pathology Report -> DiagnosticReport.dateTime
+- Pathology Report Date -> DiagnosticReport.dateTime

 That covers the top level elements.
 For each Polyp N the connection is: